Ricardo Gomes: Club career

-Born in Rio de Janeiro, Gomes started playing professionally with Fluminense Football Club.
+Born in Rio de Janeiro, Gomes started playing professionally with Fluminense.
 With the club, he won three consecutive state leagues, adding the 1984 Série A.

-In the middle of 1988, he signed with S.L.
-Benfica of Portugal, alongside compatriot Valdo, a midfielder.
+In the middle of 1988, he signed with Benfica of Portugal, alongside compatriot Valdo, a midfielder.
 Both were important elements in their debut season, as Benfica won the national championship, a feat which was again accomplished in 1991, with the defender scoring an astonishing 17 goals in both conquests combined, due to his superb aerial ability.

-Both Gomes and Valdo left for Paris Saint-Germain F.C. in the middle of 1991, and both would return four years later to Lisbon, having won a total of four titles, including the 1993–94 first division title.
-In his second Benfica spell, he played sparingly, but still managed to score four times in the league, and helped the team win the domestic cup, before retiring from football in June 1996, at only 31.
+Both Gomes and Valdo left for Paris Saint-Germain in the middle of 1991, and both would return four years later to Lisbon, having won a total of four titles, including the 1993–94 first division title.
+In his second Benfica spell, he played sparingly, but still managed to score four times in the league, and helped the team win the Taça de Portugal, before retiring from football in June 1996, at only 31.